kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

         :manref:`fdisk(8)` or :manref:`parted(8)` to delete the existing partition and recreate it with the new desired size.
 When recreating the partition make sure to use the same starting partition offset as before.
+        The size of the portion that the filesystem uses of an underlying device can be determined via the :command:`btrfs filesystem show --raw` command on the filesystem’s mount point (where it’s given for each *devid* after the string `size` or via the :command:`btrfs inspect-internal dump-super` command on the specific device (where it’s given as the value of `dev_item.total_bytes`, which is not to be confused with `total_bytes`).
+        The value is also the address of the first byte not used by the filesystem.

         Growing is usually instant as it only updates the size.
 However, shrinking could take a long time if there are data in the device area that's beyond the new